dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

 as a way to increase the address space of the bus, as a PCI bus without bridges can only contain 63 devices.

-To to handle PCI devices that request ranges of I/O ports, a PCI bridge must reserve I/O ports for itself.
+To handle PCI devices that request ranges of I/O ports, a PCI bridge must reserve I/O ports for itself.
 PCI does not support dynamic port allocation, so every bridge must reserve I/O ports upon powering on.